Is Medical Transcription Worth It?

 Reduced Documentation Time

-Perhaps the biggest, most obvious benefit of medical transcription is that it can help physicians reduce their documentation time.
+Perhaps the biggest, most obvious benefit of medical transcription is that it can help clinicians reduce their documentation time.
 Because care providers can simply send their dictated report to a medical transcriptionist, they don’t have to be as involved in the actual production of the medical note.
-The best medical transcriptionists will take into account physician templating preferences to help produce a near-complete SOAP note and even sometimes integrate that note into the provider’s EHR, giving providers a huge lift on their medical documentation.
+The best medical transcriptionists will take into account clinician templating preferences to help produce a near-complete SOAP note and even sometimes integrate that note into the provider’s EHR, giving providers a huge lift on their medical documentation.

 Focus on Patient

-While the dictation method a physician uses to complete their transcription ultimately impacts how much face-time they can engage in, and how intently focused they can be, the fact is using medical transcription (and dictation) generally allows providers to engage more with their patients.
+While the dictation method a clinician uses to complete their transcription ultimately impacts how much face-time they can engage in, and how intently focused they can be, the fact is using medical transcription (and dictation) generally allows providers to engage more with their patients.
 Choosing medical transcription often means less time on the computer and writing notes during the patient visit.

 Recommended Reading: Pros and Cons of Medical Transcription Companies